DignitySAMP/vilt-images/README.md

 ## todo
   - view your albums link to all albums
   - add an intuitive way to declare the desired image name/description for every (multiple) upload(s)

-  - add a way to delete images if you own them
-    - under 'edit' render it conditionally

   - add image public/private switch (to see if people can view it or not)
     - add a proper page for this (i.e. 'this image is private')